BrenPatF/Sandbox/README.md

 #### app subfolder, app schema
 SQL> @install_app
-You can also install the example code in any schema just by running the above script.

 ## Unit testing
 The unit test program (if installed) may be run from the lib subfolder: